PRECIOUS-Gold edges up as dollar slips, global stocks sag

 “Strong U.S. economic growth, concurrent monetary policy normalisation by the U.S. Federal Reserve and a strong dollar will all limit the attractiveness of holding gold as an investment.”

-The Fed increased interest rates last month for the third time this year and is widely expected to hike again in December, with no suggestion its tightening policy will cease any time soon.
+The Fed increased interest rates last month for the third time this year and is widely expected to hike again in December, with no suggestion its tightening policy will cease anytime soon.

-Gold has held in a $34 range for the last 1-1/2 months, propped up by limited safe-haven buying at the lower end of the range, spurred by concerns over economic growth and inflationary pressure from soaring oil prices.

-Analysts said the upside could be limited by waning demand due to depreciating domestic currencies in major gold-consuming countries such as India.
+Analysts said an upside in gold could also be limited by waning demand due to depreciating domestic currencies in major gold-consuming countries such as India.

-Reporting by Swati Verma and Nallur Sethuraman in Bengaluru; editing by Dale Hudson and Richard Chang
+Reporting by Swati Verma and Nallur Sethuraman in Bengaluru; editing by Richard Chang and Chizu Nomiyama